silentzco/eileen200/content/collections/articles/nevada-wheelchair-foundation.md

 title: 'Nevada Wheelchair Foundation'
 hero: give_overview-1665429929.jpg
 author: 'NV Wheelchair Foundation'
-snippet: 'OUR GOAL 10,000 WHEELCHAIRS FOR NEVADA'
+snippet: 'OUR GOAL 10,000 WHEELCHAIRS FOR NEVADA Through 2020 our Wheelchair Foundation, Nevada, aims to distribute between 7,000 and 10,000 wheelchairs to people who can not afford to buy one.'
 homepage: true
 updated_by: 87a74d1c-1760-42c5-afc1-1cc59be16098
-updated_at: 1665430092
+updated_at: 1665430128
 content:
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Through 2020 our Wheelchair Foundation, Nevada, aims to distribute between 7,000 and 10,000 wheelchairs to people who can not afford to buy one.
-We have already delivered thousands of chairs statewide.
+        text: 'We have already delivered thousands of chairs statewide.
 Allied with numerous Nevada NGO’s (non-governmental organizations), Wheelchair Foundation, Nevada, has set its goals as high as its commitment.
 We are looking to work with an NGO that has the resources to find such people.
 Wheelchair Foundation, Nevada, is seeking contributors, endowments, and corporate sponsorship to enable us to fulfill our humanitarian mission.
 Without the financial support of individuals and corporations, thousands who need our help will not get it.'
   -
     type: paragraph
     content: